What to plant in October: 14 plants to sow and grow this month

-Put in the work in October and you will reap the reward in the months ahead as your flowerbed ideas spring into life when the warmer weather returns.
+So don’t be downhearted – get into the garden, and get planning and planting!
+Put in the work in October by working out what to plant when and you will reap the reward in the months ahead as your flower beds spring into life when the warmer weather returns.

 Create a stunning garden with our ideas for what to plant in October